 - To clear the cookies and other data, click on CLEAR BROWSING DATA.

 - Close the settings tab completely.
 Restart the Google Chrome web browser.

 This will clear the web browser’s cookies.
 Now, try to re-open the web page which was showing the error shown in the image above.

 If it’s resolved, very well, if not, you can also try some other tool like CCleaner to clear out the cookies and other data from the web browsers directories, where all cookies are stored.
 Now it should have probably solved our problem.

 This problem might not occur when you’ll try a different web browser to access the URL.
 But switching web browser to access a URL is not the solution to the problem.

-But as said earlier, problem will be solved if it’s on client side, if it is the server side issue, I would recommend you to try joining one of these forums to resolve your problems.
+But as said earlier, the problem will be solved if it’s on the client-side, if it is the server-side issue, I would recommend you to try joining one of these forums to resolve your problems.

 Solve Redirect Loop Problem For your Website

 If you are the webmaster of the page which is causing the redirect loop problem, you should check the htaccess file at your server root location and find out the redirection which is causing the infinite loop.
 The htaccess file works on Apache servers.
 In case, your webpages are hosted on Windows server, check the web.config/route.config file.